loot/loot/README.md

 `linux` on LOOT's issue tracker cover such missing features where they can be implemented.

+Note that building the Flatpak doesn't work in an unprivileged container.
+This includes running the `generate_manifests.sh` script.

 ### CMake Variables

 LOOT uses the following CMake variables to set build parameters: